spotlightpa/poor-richard/content/news/2020-09-02-SPLEVICTION03.md

 That afternoon, the Centers for Disease Control and Prevention announced an <a href="https://s3.amazonaws.com/public-inspection.federalregister.gov/2020-19654.pdf">order</a> to ban most evictions nationwide through the end of the year, arguing it was necessary to slow the spread of the virus.
 The order caught housing advocates and landlord groups alike by surprise.

-The new eviction ban will prevent homelessness, help state and local governments implement stay-at-home orders, and avoid people who have been displaced having to move into crowded shelters where they would be more likely to get sick, the agency said.
+The new eviction ban will prevent homelessness, help state and local governments implement stay-at-home orders, and avoid sending people who have been displaced to crowded shelters where they would be more likely to get sick, the agency said.

 Much remains uncertain about how the new eviction ban will work in practice — and whether it will survive legal challenges.